tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

 public _class_ __RequestedParamNotAvailableException__ extends  APSException    [se.natusoft.osgi.aps.api.net.rpc.exceptions] {

->  This exception is thrown when a parameter request cannot be fulfilled.
+This exception is thrown when a parameter request cannot be fulfilled.

 __public RequestedParamNotAvailableException(String message)__

->  Creates a new APSException instance.
+Creates a new _RequestedParamNotAvailableException_ instance.

 _Parameters_